-We propose the following conjecture.
+Therefore, we propose the following conjecture.

 Conjecture.
-The security of a fully homomorphic encryption scehme either depends on a massive ciphertext expansion or a weak or strange algebraic structure, limiting the applicability of the scheme.
+A fully homomorphic encryption scheme has to be fat or ugly, that is, the security of the scheme either depends on a massive ciphertext expansion or a weak or strange algebraic structure.

 The results from Section 4 can contribute to the understanding of new schemes.